apigee/consumer-data-standards-au/src/shared-flows/verify-mtls-and-hok/README.md

 ```

-#### 2. Add a KVM to store the fully qualified host alias
+#### 2. Add a KVM entry to store the fully qualified host alias
 This entry is used in the OIDC Configuration End Point.
-The *oidc* proxy extracts this value from an entry associated with the key *mtlsHostname* in a KVM named *ApigeeAPICredentials*
+The *oidc* proxy extracts this value from an entry associated with the key *HOK_mtlsHostname* in a KVM named *CDSConfig*
 ```
 apigeetool addEntryToKVM -u $APIGEE_USER -p $APIGEE_PASSWORD -o $APIGEE_ORG -e $APIGEE_ENV \
- --mapName ApigeeAPICredentials --entryName mtlsHostname --entryValue https://$MTLS_HOSTNAME
+ --mapName CDSConfig --entryName HOK_mtlsHostname --entryValue https://$MTLS_HOSTNAME
 ```

 #### 3. Modify proxies to also use the new virtual host